Skip to main content

 • CTV

-• CID (provided to you by LiveRamp and specific to the mapping created)
+• CID (provided to you by LiveRamp and specific to an existing mapping)

 • HHLink (to resolve individual RampIDs into household RampIDs)